Viktoru/Overview/mainlab_list/docs/development.md

  - Under the folder Controller you will find a Class named "MainLabViewController.php".

-    + the following script shows how two function are merged.
+    + The following script shows how two functions are merged.
 The output or return array is $resultArrays

 ```batch
 $retrieveData = $this->mergeTwoArrays();